raspberrypilearning/xai-challenge-image-classfier/en/step_3.md

 ### Bias and data

-When we teach a computer to recognize different things, like apples and tomatoes, we need to give it lots of examples to learn from.
+When we teach a computer to recognize different things, like dogs and cats, we need to give it lots of examples to learn from.
 These examples are called **training data**.

-If we use a training dataset that contains mostly red tomatoes and green apples, this does not accurately represent the real world as there are also red apples and even green tomatoes.
+If we use a training dataset that contains mostly small dogs and large cats, this does not accurately represent the real world as there are also large dogs and small cats.
 If the data used to train the model is not representative of what you're trying to model, neither will the prediction be which your model makes.

-This is called **bias**, which means the computer is favouring one thing over another.
-We can fix this by using a more diverse training dataset that includes different types and colours of apples and tomatoes.
-By doing this, we can help the computer learn to recognize the features that distinguish each type of fruit, rather than just relying on the colour of the training examples.
+This is called **bias**, which means the computer is favoring one thing over another.
+We can fix this by using a more diverse training dataset that includes different sizes and breeds of dogs and cats.
+By doing this, we can help the computer learn to recognize the features that distinguish each type of animal, rather than just relying on the size of the training examples.

 <p style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>
 By using more diverse and representative training data, we can help ensure that the computer makes accurate and fair predictions when it encounters new examples.
-This can make the computer more useful and reliable for different applications, from identifying objects in photos to making decisions in healthcare or finance.
+This can make the computer more useful and reliable for different applications, from sorting pet adoption photos to assisting veterinarians in diagnosing animal health issues.
 </p>

-Let's start making your machine learning application and think about what it will do!
+Let's start making your machine learning application in Scratch and think about what it will do!